Principal $\infty$-Bundles and Smooth String Group Models: Introduction and overview

-Finally, we show that the string group models conjectured in~\cite{BMS:Sm2Grp} fit within Definition~\ref{def:intro String(H) in H_oo}.
+We show that the string group models conjectured in~\cite{BMS:Sm2Grp} fit within Definition~\ref{def:intro String(H) in H_oo}.
 Let $M$ be a manifold endowed with a bundle gerbe $\CG$ (a categorified hermitean line bundle).
 In~\cite{BMS:Sm2Grp}, we addressed the question of when an action of a Lie group $H$ on $M$ lifts to an equivariant structure on $\CG$.
-We found that the obstruction to such a lift is an extension
+We found that the obstruction to such a lift is captured by an extension

 of $H$ by the smooth 2-group $\HLB^M$ of hermitean line bundles on $M$.
-Each of the above objects can be interpreted as a group object in $\bH_\infty$ via the nerve functor, and so~\eqref{eq:intro Sym(G) ext general} provides an extension of $H$ as a group object in $\bH_\infty$.
-The case relevant for string group extensions is $M=H$, where $H$ is a compact, connected and simply connected Lie group, acting on itself via left multiplication.
+Each of the above objects can be interpreted as a group object in $\bH_\infty$ via the nerve functor $N$, and so the sequence~\eqref{eq:intro Sym(G) ext general} enhances to an extension

+of $\ul{H}$ as a group object in $\bH_\infty$.
+The case relevant for string group extensions is $M=H$, where $H$ is a compact, simple and simply connected Lie group, acting on itself via left multiplication.
 Since $H$ is 2-connected, there is an objectwise equivalence $\HLB^H \simeq \rmB(\sfU(1)^H)$, and since $H$ is 1-connected, there is a smooth homotopy equivalence $\sfU(1)^H \simeq \sfU(1)$.
 Therefore, the extending group in~\eqref{eq:intro Sym(G) ext general} has the correct homotopy type for a string group extension.
 We prove:

 \begin{theorem} Let $H$ be a compact, simple, simply connected Lie group, and let $N$ be the nerve functor.
-We consider the left-action of $H$ on itself via left multiplication.
+Consider the left-action of $H$ on itself via left multiplication.
 Let $\CG \in \Grb(H)$ be a gerbe on $H$ whose class in $\rmH^3(H;\ZN) \cong \ZN$ is a generator.
 The sequence

 is a smooth string group extension of $H$. \end{theorem}